BlockchainCommons/bc-dcbor-rust/README.md

 ### Libraries

-The following external libraries are used with Gordian Envelope:
+The following external libraries are used with `dcbor`:

 - [community/repo-name](https://github.com/community/repo-name) — What the library does (use OR fork [version] OR include [version]).